China, Pakistan Ink MoU To Establish Global South Research Center - UrduPoint

 China, Pakistan Ink MoU To Establish Global South Research Center

 The center will serve as a platform for research, academic exchange and policy dialogue on critical issues facing the Global South, with a focus on evidence-based policy analysis, practical recommendations and the application of research findings to support sustainable development.
-The partnership aims to enhance both institutions’ contributions to national strategies and international development initiatives, China Economic Net reported on Tuesday.
+The partnership aims to enhance both institutions’ contributions to national strategies and international development initiatives, China Economic Net reported.

 Under the agreement, the two sides will promote knowledge sharing, innovative research and expanded international cooperation.
 They will also work to advance policy research with real-world impact and foster academic and technological exchanges between China and Pakistan.